-- 6. Initiate an investigation by following the instructions found in FSIS Directive 8010.2, Investigative Methodology if apparent violations of the FMIA, PPIA, or related laws and regulations are observed.
-Violations that may require further action include, but are not limited to, the following: - a.
-The sale of custom exempt product; - b.
-The distribution of adulterated product; - c.
-Misbranding; - d.
-Recordkeeping; or - e.
-Inhumane handling or slaughter. - 7.
-Follow the instruction in FSIS Directive 8010.1, Chapter VI, II, Other Irregularities, if they observe apparent violations or other irregularities involving non-amenable products or facility conditions not subject to FSIS jurisdiction during the review. - 8.
-Initiate official product control action, as appropriate, when there is reason to believe that the products are adulterated or misbranded.
-Refer to FSIS Directive 8410.1, Detention and Seizure, for the procedures that FSIS program personnel are to follow when detaining meat or poultry products. - B. OIEA RD or designees are to: - 1.
-Direct CIs' actions, as necessary, through supervisory investigators, to plan and conduct reviews of custom exempt slaughtering and processing operations at in-commerce locations and establishments, based on surveillance priorities in FSIS Directive 8010.1. - 2.
-Evaluate findings from custom exempt reviews and determine action, if any, including continued verification through future custom exempt reviews, issuance of warning letters for noncompliance, referral to EOS, or other action, by following instructions in FSIS Directive 8010.5, Case Referral and Dispositions. - 3.
-Issue a LOW to the custom exempt operator for findings of noncompliance with custom exempt requirements.
-The LOW should state that the failure to take prompt and appropriate corrective action may result in a recommendation to pursue additional administrative, civil, or criminal sanctions. - 4.
+B. OIEA RD or designees are to:

+- 1. Direct CIs' actions, as necessary, through supervisory investigators, to plan and conduct reviews of custom exempt slaughtering and processing operations at in-commerce locations and establishments, based on surveillance priorities in FSIS Directive 8010.1. - 2.
+Coordinate with EOB reviews based on significant findings of noncompliance, issuance of LOW, NOW, or NOI, or because of an applicable administrative consent agreement or other legal order, agreement, or requirement. - 3.
+Evaluate findings from custom exempt reviews and determine action, if any, including continued verification through future custom exempt reviews, issuance of warning letters for noncompliance, referral to EOB, or other action, by following instructions in FSIS Directive 8010.5, Case Referral and Dispositions. - 4.
+Issue a LOW to the custom exempt operator for noncompliance findings with custom exempt requirements.
+The LOW should state that the failure to take prompt and appropriate corrective action may result in a recommendation to pursue additional administrative, civil, or criminal sanctions. - 5.
 Review ROIs and other case documentation for violations of the FMIA or PPIA, as necessary, to determine the appropriate enforcement action or case referral.
-Take action for violations, including, but not limited to, surveillance, investigation, product control, issuance of NOW, referral to EOS, or referral to another agency, following the methods outlined in FSIS 8,000-series directives. - 5.
-Refer ROI cases to OIEA EOS, using methods in FSIS Directive 8010.5, when documentation shows repeated or serious noncompliance with custom exempt requirements.
+Take action for violations, including, but not limited to, surveillance, investigation, product control, issuance of NOW, referral to EOB, or referral to another agency, following the methods outlined in FSIS 8,000-series directives. - 6.
+Refer ROI cases to OIEA EOB, using methods in FSIS Directive 8010.5, when documentation shows repeated or serious noncompliance with custom exempt requirements.